Free Will in Ancient Thought

 What is it for reason to "rationalize" this impression into a "rational impression"?

-Frede's answer, it seems, is that reason "rationalizes" the impression when it forms the belief that indulging in the pleasure is good.
+Frede's answer is that reason "rationalizes" the impression when it forms the belief that indulging in the pleasure is good.
 Further, reason abandons its belief (if it has the belief) that indulging in the pleasure is bad.
 It is in this way that reason "changes its own view."

 26. We do find a view like this in Plotinus (Enn.
 VI.8.2).
 The question here is in what sense we are free to do what we want to do and are not just driven and made to do what we do by the things around us.
 If these things produce impressions and nonrational desires in us, and these desires make us act the way we do, these actions are not our actions in any substantial sense but things we are made to do, things which just happen to us.
 If we say that our actions are not simply the product of desire but also of the considerations of reason (logismoi), we have to ask whether the considerations of reason produce the desire or whether the desire produces the considerations of reason.
 If the latter, our action again will not be ours in the substantial sense we are looking for, because, though it involves rational considerations on our part, these are just rationalizations of our nonrational desire, which in turn is produced by the object of desire.